ChrstphrHll/npc_gen/students/Braidyn Kemetra.md

 ### Description
 - Dwarf Monk from Aldercrown Empire
 - 7th year Exploration student in Fiesn
-- shoulder length frizzy grey hair that's plain, Pale Green eyes, and Light skin
+- shoulder length wavy auburn hair that's plain, Pale Green eyes, and Light skin
 - Is Soft and Subjective, and has Fitness as their ideal

 ### Organizations